Free Malcev algebra of rank three

-This implies the required assertion $\blacksquare$\\
+This implies the required assertion. $\blacksquare$\\

+We recall that the Lie center $Z(M)$ of Malcev algebra $M$ is the set of elements $c$ of algebra $M$ such that $J(c,a,b)=0$ for any $a$ and $b$ from the algebra $M$.
+It is well known (see, for example, ~\cite{sag} ) that the Lie center of any Malcev algebra is ideal and that $fg$ belongs to $Z(M)$ if $J(f,g,a)=0$ for any $a$.
+The central elements play important role in the theory of Malcev algebras The Lemma 3 ~\cite[\S 3]{fil} implies that the elements $yx^{2k-1}(yx)$ are central for any $k>0$.
+The following assertion gives some central elements of more general form.

-{\bf Corollary 2.} If $f$ and $h$ are the polinomials of even degree from the subalgebra, generated by elements $x$ and $y$ of the Malcev algebra $M$, then $fh$ belongs to $Z(M).$\\ {\sc Proof.} The induction on the degree $k$ polynomials $h$.
-When $k = 2$ the assertion obviously follows from the equality 1) of Corollary 1.
-Now suppose that statement is true in the case when the degree polynomial is equal to $k = 2l$.
-Prove it for a polynomial $h_1$ of degree $k = 2l +2$.\\ 1) Let $h_1=hxy$.
+{\bf Corollary 3.} If $f$ and $h$ are the polynomials of even degree from the subalgebra generated by the elements $x$ and $y$ of the Malcev algebra $M$, then $fh$ belongs to $Z(M).$\\

+{\sc Proof.} Induction on the degree $k$ of the polynomial $h$.
+When $k = 2$ the assertion obviously follows from 1) of Corollary 2.
+Now suppose that the statement is true in the case when the degree is equal to $k = 2l$.
+Prove it for a polynomial $h_1$ of polynomial degree $k = 2l +2$.\\ 1) Let $h_1=hxy$.
 We rewrite the identity \eqref{a9} as

 Apply the operator $\Delta_x^1(f)$ to this equation and replace $t$ by $h$